 Undistributed Budget (UB).
 Budget associated with specific work scope or contract changes that have not been assigned to a control account or summary-level planning package.

 Work Authorization Form (WAF).
-The WAF documents the work scope to be performed, establishs a schedule, provides a cost estimate, identifies a responsible person for accomplishing the work, and provides for time phased cost & manpower profiles.
+The WAF documents the work scope to be performed, establishes a schedule, provides a cost estimate, identifies a responsible person for accomplishing the work, and provides for time phased cost & manpower profiles.

 Work Breakdown Structure (WBS).
 A product-oriented grouping of project elements that organizes and defines the total scope of the project.
 The WBS is a multilevel framework that organizes and graphically displays elements representing work to be accomplished in logical relationships.
 Each descending level represents an increasingly detailed definition of a project component.
 Project components may be products or services.
 It is the structure and code that integrates and relates all project work (technical, schedule, and cost) and is used throughout the life cycle of a project to identify and track specific work scopes.